guokai8/EnrichR/README.md

 ```
 library(EnrichR)
 ```
-More detail please see vignettes
+More detail please see vignette
 ```
 vignette("EnrichR")
 ```